Paulicat/SteamOS-Via-Valve-Repos/README.md

 Select target drive (e.g., nvme0n1 for internal storage)

-⚙️ Supported Versions
+⚙️ Supported Versions:
 SteamOS 3.6

 SteamOS 3.7

 Support for 3.8 will be added once it becomes official.

-🔄 Updating Your Installation
+🔄 Updating Your Installation:
 After installation, update packages to the latest in the current release branch:

 sudo pacman -Syu